Last Updated: May 08, 2024 Views: 68675

 OR

-The Boolean operator OR tells the search engine that you want to find information about either search term you've entered.
+The Boolean operator OR tells the search engine that you want to find information about either search term you have entered.
 For example, cats or felines.
 This will broaden your search results because the search engine will bring back any results that have either search term in them.

 NOT